nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p124 -->
-Repentance can be a purely natural process, but repentance is also the work of the Spirit calling out to us, opening our eyes to the truth, changing our hearts, beckoning us to be transformed. <span class="x-scripture" data-type="ref" data-book="Galatians" data-chapter="6" data-verses="1" data-lang="en" data-version="NKJV">Galatians 6:1</span> reminds us that some will be ‘stuck’ in a trespass (sin) and need help to get unstuck!
+Repentance can be a purely natural process, but repentance is also the work of the Spirit calling out to us, opening our eyes to the truth, changing our hearts, beckoning us to be transformed. <span class="x-scripture" data-type="ref" data-book="GAL" data-chapter="6" data-verses="1" data-lang="en" data-version="NKJV">Galatians 6:1</span> reminds us that some will be ‘stuck’ in a trespass (sin) and need help to get unstuck!
 That help comes in the form of mature men and women who help restore us in a spirit of gentleness.

 <!-- p125 -->